TradingView Free vs Pro

 Premium-exclusive feature What it does Worth it for ETF investors?

-Alerts that never expire Set-and-forget price alerts with no 60-day reset Yes — if you use alerts as long-term triggers
+Alerts that never expire Set-and-forget price alerts — no 60-day reset Yes — the main reason to upgrade from Essential

 Auto Chart Patterns Detects head-and-shoulders, wedges, triangles automatically Rarely — passive investors don’t trade patterns